Pay a Bill

-Your child's doctor will do a physical exam and ask you about your child's medical history.
-He or she will ask about your child's growth and about any problems you may have noticed.
-The doctor may also ask about your child's development.
+The doctor will do a physical exam and ask about your family's health history and your child's past health.
+The doctor may ask about your child's growth and development and about any problems you may have noticed.
+The doctor may also do tests, such as lab tests or an MRI of your child's head.

-Even though cerebral palsy can't be cured, you and your child can do things to help deal with symptoms, prevent problems, and make the most of your child's abilities.
+Even though cerebral palsy (CP) can't be cured, you and your child can do things to help deal with symptoms, prevent problems, and make the most of your child's abilities.
 Physical therapy is one of the most important treatments.
 Medicines, surgery, and special equipment such as a walker can also help.